IU Retirement & Savings Plan

 More details about this plan

-The IRS also limits the maximum annual compensation on which qualified retirement benefits can be calculated.
-The maximum annual compensation is $350,000 for 2025.
+The IRS limits the maximum annual compensation on which qualified retirement benefits can be calculated.
+It also limits the total contributions that can be made to each plan.
+Find the limits for the current plan year.

 If your job changes, causing you to move between employee classifications—from academic/exempt staff to non-exempt staff or part-time with retirement, or vice versa—you will remain vested, but will be automatically moved to the base retirement plan that matches your new position: